 Mean score of companies in the Medical Device Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Insulet reported total greenhouse gas emissions of approximately 13,830,000 kg CO2e, comprising 1,383,000 kg CO2e from Scope 1 and 11,467,000 kg CO2e from Scope 2 emissions.
-This marks a notable increase in emissions compared to 2023, where the company recorded about 1,316,000 kg CO2e in Scope 1 and 3,977,000 kg CO2e in Scope 2, totalling approximately 5,293,000 kg CO2e.
-Insulet has made significant strides in reducing its carbon footprint, achieving a reduction of about 19% in Scope 1 emissions from 2020 to 2021.
+In 2024, Insulet Corporation reported total greenhouse gas emissions of approximately 13,830,000 kg CO2e, comprising 1,383,000 kg CO2e from Scope 1 emissions and about 11,467,000 kg CO2e from Scope 2 emissions (market-based).
+This marks a notable increase in emissions compared to 2023, where total emissions were approximately 5,370,000 kg CO2e, with Scope 1 emissions at 1,316,000 kg CO2e and Scope 2 emissions at about 3,977,000 kg CO2e (market-based).
+Insulet has made significant strides in reducing its carbon footprint, achieving a 19% reduction in Scope 1 emissions from 2020 to 2021.
 The company is committed to a net-zero transition, with plans to establish targets for greenhouse gas emissions reduction and increase the use of renewable energy in its operations by 2030.
-This commitment extends to both Scope 1 and Scope 2 emissions, with ongoing investments in renewable energy and sustainable practices, including the development of a new manufacturing facility in Malaysia aimed at achieving Green Building Index (GBI) and Leadership in Energy and Environmental Design (LEED) Silver certifications.
-Insulet's climate strategy reflects a long-term vision, with initiatives designed to minimise environmental impact and enhance sustainability across its operations.
-The company is actively working on a blueprint for achieving net-zero emissions by 2050, reinforcing its dedication to environmental stewardship in the healthcare sector.
+This commitment includes investments in renewable energy and the pursuit of Green Building Index (GBI) and Leadership in Energy and Environmental Design (LEED) certifications for its new manufacturing facility in Malaysia, aimed at minimising environmental impact.
+Insulet's emissions data is not cascaded from any parent organisation, and all reported figures are derived directly from Insulet Corporation's disclosures.
+The company continues to develop its blueprint for achieving net-zero emissions by 2050, focusing on both Scope 1 and Scope 2 emissions.

 Access structured emissions data, company-specific emission factors, and source documents